shanvirani6/What-NBA-Scouts-Should-Look-For/README.md

 Project Discription
 **

 As it relates to the NBA Draft, teams and scouts have had much trouble in drafting consistent stars; Many describe the majority of picks in the NBA Draft as "busts," or players that do not live up to their potential.
-The intent of this respository is to provide a basis for what specifically NBA scouts should look for in the draft.
+The intent of this project is to provide a basis for what specifically NBA scouts should look for in the draft.
 In order to do this, there will be a variety of correlations between Career Points Per Game and many stats from the NBA Draft Combine.

 **
 Hypthoesis